adriendellagaspera/dotfiles/README.md

 - Optional include that lights up [delta](https://github.com/dandavison/delta) as the pager whenever it is available (and automatically removed when it is not).
 - Idempotent installer that works from any checkout path, backs up existing dotfiles, and keeps your global Git config tidy.
 - First-class zsh setup with XDG-friendly layout (`~/.zshenv` + `~/.config/zsh`), ergonomic defaults (history, completion, prompt, aliases), and optional plugins (autosuggestions, syntax highlighting, completions, fzf) that auto-sync into `~/.local/share/zsh/plugins`.
+- Automatically adopts modern CLI helpers when they are installed: `eza` powers richer directory and tree views, while `zoxide` gives jump-to-anywhere directory navigation (with a handy `j` alias).

 ## Installation